 (This isn't always the case: If memory serves, I quickly drafted and published that particular blog post because I was having trouble completing one 'Exploring the Use of Second Life in Education' -- I'm guessing that the half-life for *that* one, had it even been finalized and published, would have been pretty short!)

 Recent news articles -- whether reporting that the one tablet per child project in Thailand 'has been scrapped' or the decision of the school district in Hoboken, New Jersey (USA) to 'throw away all its laptops' -- suggest that debris continues to pile up on the landscape of 'failed' attempts to use new technologies effectively in education in various ways.
 The Franco-Czech writer Milan Kundera has a short story called "Let the Old Dead Make Room for the Young Dead".
-Sometimes I feel like this title could be adapted for use in an introductory essay to a book documenting many of the unfortunate 'educational technology deployments' that have been irresistable fodder for politicians and headline writers alike (and clickbait for folks on Twitter) over the past decade.
+Sometimes I feel like this title could be adapted for use in an introductory essay to a book documenting many of the unfortunate 'educational technology deployments' that have been irresistible fodder for politicians and headline writers alike (and clickbait for folks on Twitter) over the past decade.

-And yet .... just because because we continue to hear variations on a sadly familiar theme, I don't know that the best response is to admit defeat, throw up our hands, throw everything away and go back to the 'good old days'.
+And yet .... just because we continue to hear variations on a sadly familiar theme, I don't know that the best response is to admit defeat, throw up our hands, throw everything away and go back to the 'good old days'.
 Learners would not be terribly well served if educational planners in 2014 simply decided to emulate the impulses and actions of Silesian weavers back in 1844 and smash all the machines in reaction to the spread of new technologies.
-Attempting to stuff this particular genie back in the bottle isn't only impractical: I would hazard a guess that it is well nigh impossible.
+Attempting to stuff this particular genie back in the bottle isn't only impractical: I would hazard a guess that it is well-nigh impossible.

 The recent article on the Hoboken experience labels it a 'failed experiment'.
 Personally, I am not sure that this label fits in this particular case.
 In an experiment, it seems to me that you are usually trying to learn something.
 This rather large purchase of technology seems to me like yet another solution in search of a problem that no one bothered to actually tried to define in any meaningful way.
 I suspect that, at a fundamental level, the problem wasn't (really) with the technology.
 In other words: It seems more like human failure to me.

 Side note: As a sort of experiment itself -- or maybe this is better characterized as 'part experiment, part prank' -- I used to circulate an excerpt from Wilbur Shramm's classic Bold Experiment: The Story of Educational Technology in American Samoa, which examined lessons from a project that began in the mid-1960s, but I would replace certain key words (the place, the particular technology, the project name) with those of a high profile 'edtech project du jour' somewhere in the world and share it with colleagues and see if they suspected any foul play.
-I once actually, and rather embarassingly, fooled myself with this, as I almost forwarded on one of these doctored excerpts to someone, thinking that it was actually a resource document about a particular project under discussion.
+I once actually, and rather embarrassingly, fooled myself with this, as I almost forwarded on one of these doctored excerpts to someone, thinking that it was actually a resource document about a particular project under discussion.

 I was recently asked to adapt/update the EduTech list of worst practices in ICT use in education so that it would be 'relevant for the new age of mobile learning'.
 For those not familiar with the term, or who are confused by it, 'mobile learning' usually refers to the use of small(er), hand(s)held technology devices that learners can take with them -- think mobile phones, for example, or small tablets.
 To be honest, I suspect the person making this request hadn't really fully internalized lessons from that earlier list of worst practices, which were meant to reflect many things that had been learned from educational technology initiatives of all sorts.
 With that said, however, and in the spirit of giving people what they want, here is a list of 'bad' practices in mobile learning, based on my familiarity with many projects which fit into this category that have emerged in the past few years.